-The direct quadratic formula solution equation 2 explicitly and directly outputs the exact roots (for all values of a, b, and c) when the roots are real and distinct, a real double root, and imaginary and complex roots.
-The quadratic equation and quadratic solution provide a very simple and insightful example.
-How would a search algorithm know after a double root is found that it is the only root and not to keep looking and searching forever for a second, nonexistent, root?
+The direct quadratic formula solution equation (2) explicitly and directly outputs the exact roots, (for all values of a, b and c) when the roots are real and distinct, a real double root, and imaginary and complex roots.
+The quadratic equation and quadratic solution provides a very simple and insightful example.
+How would a search algorithm know after a double root is found that it is the only root and to not keep looking and searching forever for a second nonexistent root?
 How would a search algorithm know to search for only real or for real and complex roots?
-How would a search algorithm accurately locate an irrational root such as $\sqrt{3} \cong 1.732...$ as $x = (-b \pm \sqrt{b^2 - 4ac})/2a$ would directly and precisely and immediately produce?
-Indirect methods such as model matching and seeking and searching and determining roots as in equation 3 are ad hoc and do not derive from a firm framework and foundation and never provide the confidence that we (the seismic industry) are actually solving the problem of interest.
+How would a search algorithm accurately locate an irrational root like $\sqrt{3} \cong 1.732...$ as $x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}$ would directly and precisely and immediately produce?
+Indirect methods like model matching and seeking and searching and determining roots as in equation (3) are ad hoc, and do not derive from a firm framework and foundation and never provide the confidence that we are actually solving the problem of interest.